xsuite/xsuite/docs/line.rst

 Lattice construction capabilities
 =================================

-Xsuite provides several features to build lattices for beam linesa nd rings, which are presented in the following sections.
+Xsuite provides several features to build lattices for beam lines and rings, which are presented in the following sections.

 .. _seqdef: